 Words and storytelling give us tools to amplify wonder and joy in the everyday.

-I walk across the park to work through falling snow.
+I walk across the park on my way to work through falling snow.
 Momentarily, I lower my eyelids and open my inner eyes.
 I am surrounded by myriad crystals, each unlike any other, that in moments will cease to be.

 Through listening to and reading the stories of others, we build the tools we need to frame our own experiences.
 Without words or narrative skill, we cannot reference or fully inhabit what happens to us and our responses to it; we cannot focus our thoughts or our emotions.